 Julie is Momenta’s resident artist, and leads the team of community connectors.
 She has worked at Momenta for eight years and never tires of seeing people grow and come in to their own.
 Julie has dyscalculia – the maths version of dyslexia.
 She loves the Bay of Plenty’s abundant flora and fauna, and nature features frequently in her art.

-Kerry is Momenta’s newest recruit.
-She is tasked with working in collaboration with thought leaders from across the Bay of Plenty keen to shift societal barriers for people who experience disadvantage.
+Kerry is tasked with working in collaboration with thought leaders from across the Bay of Plenty keen to shift societal barriers for people who experience disadvantage.
 Kerry is motivated by the opportunity to work in a team aiming for greater social change.
 As an 11-year-old, Kerry was once smashed in the face with a cream pie on children’s breakfast TV show What Now – there ended her interest in TV stardom.
 These days, Kerry is happily at home with the Tauranga lifestyle, with its laid-back nature and proximity to a gorgeous beach.

 Tan keeps Momenta’s back-office running smoothly so front-line staff can achieve the greatest outcomes for the people they support.
 He and his partner Aleisha and son Blake love to go hiking with their cavoodle dogs Ollie and Bella.
 Tan loves competitive sport and spends many hours at Fergusson Park playing for Otumoetai FC.
 He gets outside as much as he can to make the most of Tauranga’s fresh air and big open spaces.
 Tan grew up in Thailand and says most people struggle to pronounce his last name.
 He says it’s easiest if you break it down in to three syllables: Phuang-dok-mai.